-Notice: The SV103 instrument contains no user serviceable parts.
+Note: The SV 103 instrument contains no user serviceable parts.
 Opening product case invalidates the warranty.

-Notice: Battery power indicator - To improve accuracy of remaining battery life indicator, run the instrument until it is fully discharged; then proceed with a full charge via the micro USB port.
+Note: Battery power indicator - To improve accuracy of remaining battery life indicator, run the instrument until it is fully discharged; then proceed with a full charge via the micro-USB port.
 The procedure is recommended before first use.
 Repeat this procedure every few months of use to maintain more accurate current battery condition indication.

-Notice: On account of continuous product improvement SVANTEK reserves the right to make changes to product specifications without notice.
+Note: Because of continuous product improvement SVANTEK reserves the right to make changes to product specifications without notice.
 To download the most up to date user's manual please visit our web site at www.svantek.com.

-This user's manual presents the firmware revision named 1.07.1 (see the Unit Label review to check version details).
+This user's manual presents the firmware revision named 1.15.x (see the Unit Label review to check version details).